-On top of that, the meteor shower's radiant point — where the meteors appear to originate — is pretty far north in the Northern Hemisphere.
-If you live in North America, you will have the best opportunity to see the show.
+On top of that, the meteor shower's radiant point — where the meteors appear to originate — is relatively far north in the Northern Hemisphere.
+So if you live in North America, you'll have a good opportunity to see the show.

-In 2017, the Quadrantids were equally impressive as you can see in the YouTube video posted at the top.
+The Quadrantids were equally impressive in 2017 as you can see in the YouTube video posted at the top of this file.
 YouTube user poochen geez recorded the meteor shower in St. Ives, a port town in Cornwall.
-The skywatcher was only able to see a couple of Quadrantids with the naked eye, but the time-lapse recording reveals much more, with meteors streaking across the sky.
+The skywatcher was only able to see a couple of Quadrantids with the naked eye, but the time-lapse recording reveals many more, with meteors streaking across the sky.

-So if you have a camera, get ready now and find a prime stargazing spot for one of the best meteor showers of 2019!
+So if you have a camera, get ready and find a prime stargazing spot for one of the best meteor showers of the year.

 Editor's note: This article has been updated since it was originally published in January 2017.